ionic-team/ionic-framework/core/src/components/list/readme.md

 boolean

 If true, the list will have margin around it and rounded corners.
-Defaults to `"false"`.
+Defaults to `false`.

 #### lines